SJ682/SJ682/README.md

 - 👋 Hi, I’m @SJ682
-- 👀 I’m interested in android development
+- 👀 I’m interested in android development and Networking
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to work on android project
 - 📫 How to reach me: come in a parallel world